Ecommerce

 Round 11: Multilingual Capabilities

-Unfortunately that’s not the case at all.
-Shopify indeed allows you to enable additional languages, and also let visitors select their preferred language (provided your theme is compatible – many of the free themes are).
+All Shopify plans–except Shopify Lite– allow up to 20 language versions.
+It allows you to enable additional languages, and let visitors select their preferred language (provided your theme is compatible – all free themes are).
 These will get added as a subfolder to your URL (e.g. yourstorename.com/es).

 But here’s the catch: you’ll still need to use a third-party app to be able to add/display translations, which will set you back another $20 a month on average.
-All Shopify plans allow up to 20 language versions (including the $2000 a month Shopify Plus plan).
+You can avoid using an app by uploading the translations as CSV files.
+But this is a very clunky solution which requires you to manually translate and configure every page in your store.

 Winner: Shopify is by far better at multilingual sites, although there’s still plenty of room for improvement – it would be great if a third-party translation app wasn’t required.